NHSDigital/nhs-notify-web-cms/docs/pages/features/features.md

 - [text messages (SMS)]({% link pages/features/text-messages.md %})
 - [letters]({% link pages/features/letters.md %})

-## Send messages in bulk to different audiences
+## Send messages to different audiences in bulk and individually

 You only need a person’s NHS number to send them messages.
 Choose who you want to message by providing NHS numbers.